Why Leg Strength Declines With Age

 After age 30, we lose approximately 3 to 5 percent of our muscle mass per decade.
 After 60, this rate accelerates — a process called sarcopenia.
 The legs are particularly affected because they contain the body's largest muscles, and reduced physical activity (less walking, less stair climbing, more sitting) compounds the natural decline.

 The consequences extend beyond mobility.
 Weak legs are the single biggest predictor of fall risk in older adults.
 They also contribute to poor circulation, joint stiffness, and reduced bone density.
+Pair leg strengthening with balance exercises to get the most protection against falls.
 But the encouraging reality is that strength training works at any age — studies show significant muscle gains even in adults over 90.

 Seated Leg Exercises